 The divergent viewpoints will provide well-rounded feedback and ideas to the group to perform better.

 6) Allow Your Team To Work in Teamwork Inspiring Environments

 Google has become infamous for its open office environment.
 Whether you are a proponent for the "open workspace" design or not, it's hard not to admit one thing–wherever there is open space, people are free to collaborate.

 And this is precisely what you should want to happen within your creative team.
-If you're interested in getting the best of teamwork cohesion, give them more options concerning their work environment.
+If you're interested in getting the best teamwork cohesion, give your team more options concerning their work environment.

-By doing away with the typical office settings and cubicles, people tend to feel that they have more freedom to brainstorm and think outside of the box.
+By doing away with the typical office settings and cubicles, people tend to feel more freedom to brainstorm and think outside of the box.

 7) Resist the Urge to Hover for Better Teamwork Cohesion

-In many cases, employees are not trusted to use their judgment when it comes to completing specific tasks.
-Instead, leaders tend to micromanage by recommending that teams work according to a plan that they've already outlined.
+In many cases, employees are not trusted to use their judgment when completing specific tasks.
+Instead, leaders tend to micromanage by recommending that teams work according to a plan they've already outlined.